-Although several different calculators are allowed for this exam, the BAII Plus is recommended due to its ability to solve for interest rates.
+Although several different calculators are allowed for this exam, the BAII Plus or Plus Professional are strongly recommended due to their ability to solve for interest rates.
+There may be examination problems that require the BAII Plus in order to find the answer.